yoavram/Milpitas/ms/ms.md

 and the population mean fitness is $\bar{\omega} = x \omega_A + (1-x) \omega_B$, where _x_ is the frequency of phenotype _A_.

-An offspring will inherit its phenotype from its parent with probability $\rho$, and from a random individual in the parental population with probability $1-\rho$.
-In other words, phenotypes are transmitted from parent to offspring, but the offspring has a probability of $1-\rho$ to switch to a random phenotype from the parental population.
+An offspring inherits its phenotype from its parent with probability $\rho$, and from a random individual in the parental population with probability $1-\rho$.
+In other words, phenotypes are transmitted from parent to offspring, but the offspring has a probability of $1-\rho$ of copying a random phenotype from the parental population.
 Thus, given the parent phenotype is $\phi$ (assuming uni-parental inheritance) and the frequency of phenotype _A_ in the parental population is _x_, the probability that the phenotype $\phi'$ of an offspring is _A_ is:
 $$
 P(\phi' = A) = \begin{cases}